 We conducted an 8-week discovery, holding research sessions with a cross section of personnel licensing customers to understand their needs and pain points in the current process.
 We spoke to 59 customers including airlines, maintenance organisations, Air Navigation Service Providers, and individual licence holders.
 We also attended the LAA Rally to conduct pop up research with GA pilots.

-- October - November: ATS, Discovery
+- October - November: ATS Discovery

 We conducted a 6-week deep dive discovery focused on Air Traffic Services, to fully understand challenges and opportunities for improvement in ATS licensing.
+We conducted further user research with Air Navigation Service Providers, Initial Training Organizations, and individual ATCOs, FISOs and ROCC holders.

 - November – March 2025: ATS Alpha